kdgregory/log4j-aws-appenders/docs/sns.md

 --------------------|----------------------------------------------------------------
 `topicName`         | The name of the SNS topic that will receive messages; no default value.
 See below for more information.
 `topicArn`          | The ARN of the SNS topic that will receive messages; no default value.
 See below for more information.
+`autoCreate`        | If present and "true", the topic will be created if it does not already exist.
+This may only be used when specifying topic by name, not ARN.
 `subject`           | If used, attaches a subject to each message sent; no default value.
 See below for more information.
 `discardThreshold`  | The threshold count for discarding unsent messages; default is 1,000.
 See [design doc](design.md#message-discard) for more information.
 `discardAction`     | Which messages will be discarded once the threshold is passed: `oldest` (the default), `newest`, or `none`.